opensearch-project/documentation-website/_query-dsl/query-dsl/minimum-should-match.md

 Non-negative integer | `2` | A document must match this number of optional clauses.
 Negative integer | `-1` | A document must match the total number of optional clauses minus this number.
 Non-negative percentage | `70%` | A document must match this percentage of the total number of optional clauses.
 The number of clauses to match is rounded down to the nearest integer.
 Negative percentage | `-30%` | A document can have this percentage of the total number of optional clauses that do not match.
-The number of clauses a document is allowed not to match is rounded down to the nearest integer.
+The number of clauses a document is allowed to not match is rounded down to the nearest integer.
 Combination | `2<75%` | Expression in the `n<p%` format.
 If the number of optional clauses is less than or equal to `n`, the document must match all optional clauses.
 If the number of optional clauses is greater than `n`, then the document must match the `p` percentage of optional clauses.
 Multiple combinations | `3<-1 5<50%` | More than one combination separated by a space.
 Each condition applies to the number of optional clauses that is greater than the number on the left of the `<` sign.
-In this example, if there are 3 or less optional clauses, the document must match all of them.
-If there are 4 or 5 optional clauses, the document must match all but 1 of them.
+In this example, if there are three or fewer optional clauses, the document must match all of them.
+If there are four or five optional clauses, the document must match all but one of them.
 If there are 6 or more optional clauses, the document must match 50% of them.

 Let `n` be the number of optional clauses a document must match.
 When `n` is calculated as a percentage, if `n` is less than 1, then 1 is used.
 If `n` is greater than the number of optional clauses, the number of optional clauses is used.
 {: .note}